fourlastor/dante/README.md

 ## Installation

-Simply add the following to your `build.gradle` dependencies:
+Simply add the following to your `build.gradle`:

 ```
 repositories {